Israel toughens second lockdown as virus cases surge

-Israel toughened its coronavirus measures on Thursday as a second nationwide lockdown now nearing its second week failed to bring down the world's highest infection rate.
+Israel toughened its coronavirus measures on Thursday as a second nationwide lockdown failed to bring down the world's highest infection rate a week after it was imposed.

 The new rules will close the vast majority of workplaces, shutter markets and further limit prayers and demonstrations.